 Terms of reference Parent group > ITU-T Study Group 16

 Topic groups (TGs) investigate use cases within specific health domains with corresponding AI/ML tasks.
-Currently there are 13 active groups and seven groups starting their activities.
+Currently there are 24 groups, three of which are starting their activities.

 F-103: Updated FG-AI4H data acceptance and handling policy